-Workshop Middle School is an innovative middle school
+Workshop Middle School is an award-winning progressive school

 for creative, curious, and big-hearted students in 6th – 8th grade.

 Students learn advanced academic skills and durable character

 strengths in a diverse, equitable, and connected community.